wkumari/draft-vandergaast-edns-client-subnet/README.md

    Several other implementations, however, do not support being able to mix positive and negative answers, and thus interoperability is a problem.
-It is recommended that no specific behaviour regarding negative answers be relied upon.
+It is recommended that no specific behavior regarding negative answers be relied upon.

-   This issue is expected to be revisited in a future revision of the protocol, possibly blessing the mixing of positive and negative
+   This issue is expected to be revisited in a future revision of the protocol, possibly blessing the mixing of positive and negative answers.

-Contavalli, et al.        Expires June 17, 2016                [Page 14]

-Internet-Draft        Client Subnet in DNS Queries         December 2015

-   answers.
 There are implications for cache data structures that developers should consider when writing new ECS code.

+   The delegations case is a bit easier to tease out.
+In operational practice, if an authoritative server is using address information to provide customized delegations, it is the resolver that will be using the answer for its next iterative query.
+Addresses in the Additional section SHOULD therefore ignore ECS data, and the Authoritative

+Contavalli, et al.        Expires July 16, 2015                [Page 14]

+Internet-Draft        Client Subnet in DNS Queries          January 2015

+   Nameserver SHOULD return a zero SCOPE PREFIX-LENGTH on delegations.
+   A recursive resolver SHOULD treat a non-zero SCOPE PREFIX LENGTH in a delegation as though it were zero.

 7.5.
 Transitivity

    Generally, ECS options will only be present in DNS messages between a Recursive Resolver and an Authoritative Nameserver, i.e., one hop.
-   In certain configurations however, for example multi-tier nameserver setups, it may be necessary to implement transitive behaviour on Intermediate Nameservers.
+   In certain configurations however, for example multi-tier nameserver setups, it may be necessary to implement transitive behavior on Intermediate Nameservers.

-   Any Intermediate Nameserver that forwards ECS options received from their clients MUST fully implement the caching behaviour described in Section 7.3.
+   Any Intermediate Nameserver that forwards ECS options received from its clients MUST fully implement the caching behavior described in Section 7.3.

    An Intermediate Nameserver MAY forward ECS options with address information.
 This information MAY match the source IP address of the incoming query, and MAY have more or fewer address bits than the Nameserver would normally include in a locally originated ECS option.
-   If an Intermediate Nameservers receives a query with SOURCE PREFIX- LENGTH set to 0 it MUST forward the query as-is and MUST NOT replace it with more accurate address information.
+   If an Intermediate Nameserver receives a query with SOURCE PREFIX- LENGTH set to 0 it MUST forward the query as-is and MUST NOT replace it with more accurate address information.